Using a Navy Federal Card Overseas?

 - International Service Assessment Fee (ISA): 1% of the amount withdrawn, which Visa charges to help cover currency conversion costs

 - ATM access fee: most ATM owners charge a fee to use their ATM and the amount charged can vary widely

-- Visa/PLUS® System ATM fee: a $1 service fee for withdrawals, inquiries, transfers, Invalid PIN attempts, and rejected transactions
+- Non-Navy Federal/Non-CO-OP Network ATM fee: a $1 service fee for withdrawals, inquiries, transfers, Invalid PIN attempts and rejected transactions

 Tip: If you choose to use an out-of-network ATM, we offer rebates with some of our checking accounts to help cover ATM access and Visa/PLUS fees.

 - up to $10.00 per statement period with our Flagship Checking, Free Easy Checking and Free Campus Checking accounts

 - up to $20.00 in ATM fee rebates per statement period with a Free Active Duty Checking® account

 Some banks allow you to use your Navy Federal Debit Card or Navy Federal Business Debit Card to withdraw money, even if you don't have an account there.
 However, they’ll require Identification and a signature.
 Check with the country’s local banks to see if they participate.

 Changing your PIN is fast and secure, and you'll be able to use it immediately.